tivt2/bare-metal-avr-study/README.md

 - 6_adc: Reading the analog input from a potentiometer and with it controlling the PWM duty cycle, this PWM signal controls a LED brightness.

 - 7_uart: In this example we read the analog signal from a potentiometer and transmit it utilizing the UART protocol.

+## Examples

+The header file *avr_atmega328p.h* have some quality of life macros to help code the programs of this project.

+- ### 1_blink
+  The 'hello world' of embeeded programming, but since this is a bare metal approach we need to manipulate the registers directly to control the built-in LED and make it blink.

+  Since im using an Arduino UNO knock off, we can find the arduino micro-controller [pinout diagram](https://content.arduino.cc/assets/Pinout-UNOrev3_latest.pdf#page=1) and search for which pin is responsible for controlling the builtin LED, in this case its the *PB5* pin.
+But how can we control the PB5 pin, for this we must understand about GPIO and learn a little about the ATmega328P.

+  GPIO is short for *general-purpose input/output* and we can read more about it at [wikipedia](https://en.wikipedia.org/wiki/General-purpose_input/output).

+  From what i understand, GPIO pins are provided by the MCU with a general-purpose function, meaning we can configure them for different use cases.
+On the Arduino UNO board, the PB5 pin of the ATmega328P CPU is a GPIO and is used to control the built-in LED.

+  In the ATmega328P data sheet we can find information about it at section [I/O-Ports](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf#page=58).
+Here it states that there are 3 separated registers responsible for controlling each GPIO pin of the MCU and they are DDRx, PORTxn and PINxn, where 'x' represents the numbering letter for the port and 'n' represents the bit number.

+  The DDRx is responsible for selecting the direction of a GPIO pin, it can be either input or output.
+  The PORTxn is the data register, it controls what data is the pin receiving or providing.
+  The PINxn is the input pin, from what i understand it is where we read the data when the pin is set as input.

+  We can now continue with the example, in order to blink the built-in LED (PB5), we must first find the registers that control this pin, since the pin in question is the *PB5* we know that the corresponding DDRx, PORTxn and PINxn will be DDRB, PORTB5 and PINB5.
+Now searching at the data sheet we can find the [register description](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf#page=72) where we find the address of each of these registers, PINB5 is the bit 5 of PINB(address 0x23), DDB5 is the bit 5 of DDRB(address 0x24) and PORTB5 is the bit 5 of the PORTB(address 0x25).

+  Ok, after understanding more about the ATmega328P we can now code some C, more info inside *1_blink.c*.

+- ### 2_button_polling
+  Following up, what about using a button to light up a LED.
+To expand on this example we will build a simple circuit consisting on a button, LED and resistor to correctly setup the LED.